Boris Becker (internet personality)

 Boris Becker (born 16 May 1993), also known as Mr Boris Becker, born Boris Becker Bule Mbelu, is a Belgian dancer and internet personality.
 He became known on the internet by trapping people or celebrities in the street.

 Early life

 Boris grew up in Antwerp, Belgium.

 Career

 Becker became known in 2017 on Facebook.

 In 2019, he pranked the French rapper Maes.

 In 2021, he collaborated with PSG for the release of a new jersey, for the inauguration of the Paris Saint-Germain Academy in Rwanda.

 In June 2021, he infiltrated the security of Travis Scott during the Fashion week in Paris.
 Afterwards, Travis Scott blocked him on Instagram.

-In November 2021, the RATP filed a complaint against him and another influencer after they were filmed pretending to drive the metro in a video posted on Instagram judging this joke of bad taste.
+Later that year in November, the RATP filed a complaint against him and another influencer after they were filmed pretending to drive the metro in a video posted on Instagram, judging this joke of bad taste.

 In November 2021, he interviewed Will Smith before the release of the film King Richard.